Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Abstract

 \section{Abstract}

-In this paper, we prove that, if a full irreducible infinite dimensional anti-Kaehler isoparametric submanifold of codimension greater than one has $J$-diagonalizable shape operators, then it is an orbit of a Banach Lie group action consisting of isometries of the ambient space whose associated holomorphic Killing fields are defined on the whole of the ambent space.
+In this paper, we prove that, if a full irreducible infinite dimensional anti-Kaehler isoparametric submanifold of codimension greater than one has $J$-diagonalizable shape operators, then it is an orbit of the action of a Banach Lie group generated by one-parameter transformation groups induced by holomorphic Killing vector fields defined entirely on the ambient Hilbert space.

 { \textit{Keywords}: $\,$ anti-Kaehler isoparametric submanifold, $J$-principal curvature, $J$-curvature}